nrfconnect/sdk-nrf/doc/nrf/doc_build.rst

 Documentation for samples and libraries are provided in a ``README.rst`` or ``*.rst`` file in the same directory as the code.

 Building the documentation output requires building output for all documentation sets.
-Currently, there are three sets: ncs, zephyr, and mcuboot.
+Currently, there are four sets: nrf, nrfxlib, zephyr, and mcuboot.
-Since there are links from the ncs documentation set into other documentation sets, the other documentation set must be built first.
+Since there are links from the ncs documentation set into other documentation sets, the other documentation sets must be built first.

 Building documentation output
 *****************************